designforliterature/web/README.md

 separate Content Service is implemented, the manager would simply put the request into the Queue Service and the Content Service would pick up the request from there.

-All components communicate via a `RESTful` protocol.
+All components communicate via a `RESTful` http protocol or the Queue Service.

 When possible, a `RESTful` service is implemented in node.js/express.
 Clients are implemented in `HTML5/CSS3/Javascript/Angularjs`.
 For more sophisticated